r-kupin/webserv/README.md

     return 200 "Welcome to the target location!";
 }
 ```

-- If return has 1 argument, it is should be a `return code` or `address`.
+- If return has 1 argument, it should be a `return code` or `address`.
-- If return has 2 arguments, it is should be a `return code` and `address` or `custom message` - depending on the `return code` value.
+- If return has 2 arguments, it should be a `return code` and `address` or `custom message` - depending on the `return code` value.
 - There can't be more than 2 args, and `code` can't be the second arg.
 - The redirect, if only address specified, is done with *302* code

 ##### error_page
 Similar to *index* - it is possible to define custom error pages for each location.
 Error_page directive expects one or more `error code`(s) followed by a `filename` of the error page, that should be sent to the client in case if one of the specified errors will happen.